jakobod/packet-routing/README.md

-# Packet-routing

-# TODO
+# packet-routing
-[ ] Find some better namespaces to group the individual things
+A packet-routing simulation using the ant-routing algorithm